Beluguy/Beluguy/README.md

 ## Hello there,  I am Marcus 👋
-- 🏫 I am a 4th year Electrical Engineering student at [The University of British Columbia](https://www.ubc.ca/), and the Avionics Hardware Lead at [UBC Rocket](https://www.ubcrocket.com/).
-I have also worked at [Tenstorrent](https://tenstorrent.com/) as a Package Layout Design intern
+- 🏫 I am a 4th year Electrical Engineering student at [The University of British Columbia][1].
+I have worked at [Tenstorrent][2] as a package layout design intern (SI/PI & Layout), and UBC's [Power Electronics Systems and Informatics Laboratory][3] as an Undergrad Power Electronics Researcher.
+I am currently co-leading [UBC Rocket][4]'s (one of UBC's engineering design teams) Avionics Hardware Team and Thrust Vectoring Rocket project.

 - ⚡ I am passionate about electronics and computers
 - 😃 I like to build & fly FPV drones and play table tennis